 SCREEN: To be provided by the authors – A single screen capture video file showing the following series of actions, in sequence:

-Open the Plugins menu, click the DSM menu entry, and use the cursor to point out the following items, in sequence: the Contour Threshold value of 253.020, the Center Scale value of 0.800, the Type dropdown menu showing Red, and the Low limit and High limit values of 0 and 62, respectively.
-Authors: Please fill in the time in the screen capture file when you finished this series of actions: ____ (Timestamp 1)

-Then, click the Single mode tick-box, use the cursor to point out the Output Filtered Images and Strong Signal options (or click them if applicable), click OK, navigate to the scanned image in the file browser (and select the output folder if applicable), select the scanned image, and wait as the algorithm runs.
-Authors: Please fill in the time in the screen capture file when you finished this series of actions: ____ (Timestamp 2)

 Then, open the Plugins menu, click DSM Scan, define the number of columns and rows, set Resize Percentage to 25, set Spot Diameter (in pixels) to 190-200, set Diameter Range to 32, and set Increment diameter (in pixels) to 8.
-Authors: Please fill in the time in the screen capture file when you finished this series of actions: ____ (Timestamp 3)
+Authors: Please fill in the time in the screen capture file when you finished this series of actions: 00:30 (Timestamp 3)

 Then, set Low limit to 0, High limit to 62, Adjacent Distance to 100, and Subtract Bias to 0, and then click OK to process the image.